-The intersection of social media and health care is becoming very crowded.
-Recent statistics reveal that 85 % of patients are utilizing the internet to research their disease, physician or health care institution.
-Empowered or “E”-patients have started their own communities online to review relevant literature and to share their findings when they interact with the medical community.
+Social media and the ability to share content is changing the face of healthcare, and Orthopedic Surgery.
+Statistics reveal that 85 % of patients are utilizing Google to research their disease, and their physicians.
+Patients have started their own communities online to share their findings when they interact with the medical community.

 Human beings are innately social.
 Health is social.
-500 Million + users on Facebook can’t all be wrong.
+1+ Billion users on Facebook can’t all be wrong.

-Empowered patients are knowledgeable, intelligent, typically prepared for their medical appointments — and they expect and demand a far higher level of service from their health care providers.
+Patients are more knowledgeable, intelligent, and better prepared for their Orthopedic appointments.
+They expect and demand a far higher level of service from their health care providers.

 I employ shared decision making and informed choice principles to educate you not only about your disease, but to determine a treatment plan that takes into account your desires, quality of life and values.